 Take things slowly, use plenty of lubrication, and stop if it becomes too painful.
 Don’t aim to have full penis penetration your first time.
-Try using a finger or a toy, and then upgrade to two or three fingers and maybe a bigger toy.
+Try using a finger or a smaller toy, and then upgrade to two or three fingers and maybe a bigger toy like a small dildo.
 We have a range of scalable (small, medium and larger) toys for you to work you through.

 This is inevitable when it comes to anal sex.
-Even if you wash or use an douche before penetration, there is a high likelihood of faecal matter being present afterwards.
+Even if you wash or use an douche before penetration, there is a high likelihood of faecal matter or stool being present afterwards.

 Clean Up Straight Away

 You should never go from anus to vagina or mouth without cleaning up first.
 The transfer of bacteria from the Anus via vaginal penetration straight after can lead to unnecessary and unwanted infection such as a Urinary Tract Infection (UTI).